dougBelcher/100-days-of-code/log.md

 ### Day 80: 7 Jun 2020

-**Today's Progress**: Extracted the data and output SQL, will take if to work and try it out.
+**Today's Progress**: Extracted the data and output SQL, will take it to work and try it out.

 **Thoughts:** Worked most of the weekend on this to get it to a point where I could use it at work.

+### Day 81: 3 Mar 2021

+**Today's Progress**: Reading and doing exercises in the Python Testing with pytest, got through pg 16.

+**Thoughts:** Getting back to recording my 100 days, still been studying but just not recording.